Volunteer Job Descriptions

 9th Grade – Welcome reception/coffee for new parents on orientation day

 11th Grade – Organize Junior Ring luncheon, organize “Rising Senior Day”, fill your committee chairs for Senior Year.
+Partner with the Dean of Student Life and Manager of Community Engagement and Campus Improvements in January to identify 8-10 parents to assist with Maypole.

 12th Grade – Graduation, Spirit Committee, Maypole, Boat Dance.
 You will need volunteers to help with all this.
 Usually class reps take care of Graduation requirements; get other Lead Volunteers to chair the other three committees.
 See binder for info.